massalabs/massa/docs/smart-contracts/massa-sc-by-example.rst

 Compiling your smart-contract
 -----------------------------

-Smart-contract can be compiled using the `massa-sc-scripts` command: `yarn run build:deploy`.
+Smart-contract can be compiled using the `massa-sc-scripts` command: `yarn run build`.

 .. _sending-sc: